openziti/ziti-doc/docfx_project/articles/zitification/kubernetes/zitifying-kubectl.contents.md

 ### Testing the Public API

-This step is very straightforward for anyone who's used Kubernetes before.
+This step is very straight-forward for anyone who's used Kubernetes before.
 Issue the following commands, making sure the path is correct for your public Kubernetes config file, and verify Kubernetes works as expected.

 ```bash
 export KUBECONFIG=/tmp/oci/config.oci.public